Indian Nations in the Western District of Michigan

 The Western District of Michigan has the largest Native American population East of the Mississippi River.
 There are eleven federally recognized Tribes in the district.
 The US Attorney’s Office (USAO) recognizes and respects the sovereign status of the federally recognized Tribes, and adheres to the principles of government-to-government relations when working with each sovereign nation.
 Collaborating with tribal leadership on matters of mutual interest and concern leads to better communication and service.

 Annual Government-to-Government Meetings in Indian Country

-US Attorney Pat Miles and members of his staff annually travel throughout the Upper and Lower Peninsulas with a delegation of representatives from various federal agencies to meet with Tribal leaders from each of the eleven federally recognized Tribes in western and northern Michigan.
+The US Attorney for the Western District of Michigan, and members of his/her staff annually travel throughout the Upper and Lower Peninsulas with a delegation of representatives from various federal agencies to meet with Tribal leaders from each of the eleven federally recognized Tribes in western and northern Michigan.
 Participants often include tribal chairs, tribal judges, prosecutors, advocates, police and social service directors, the Federal Bureau of Investigation, the Drug Enforcement Administration, the US Marshals Service, the Bureau of Alcohol, Tobacco, Firearms and Explosives, and the US Probation Office.
 Historically, the purpose of the annual meetings was to promote dialogue and to improve the communication between the US Attorney's Office and the Tribes on issues of mutual concern.
 Recently, the annual meetings have expanded to include training on issues of importance to the Tribes and the public safety of their members.